-- (1) Where a patent has been registered and the proper authority in the United Kingdom has either - (a) made an order extending the term of the patent; - (b) granted a patent of addition for the improvement or modification of the patent so registered; - (c) where the patent has lapsed, made an order restoring the patent; or - (d) issued a decision or made an order allowing the amendment of the specification or drawings of the patent, the person in whose name the patent is registered may apply to the Judicial Greffier in such manner as may be prescribed by rules of court for the registration of such order, grant or decision and the provisions of this Law shall apply in relation to such an application as if it were an application for the registration of a patent.
+- (1) Where a patent has been registered and the proper authority in the United Kingdom has either - (a) made an order extending the term of the patent; - (b) granted a patent of addition for the improvement or modification of the patent so registered; - (c) where the patent has lapsed, made an order restoring the patent; or - (d) issued a decision or made an order allowing the amendment of the specification or drawings of the patent, the person in whose name the patent is registered may apply to the Judicial Greffier in such manner as the Judicial Greffier may from time to time specify by publishing a notice, or providing an online form, on a website maintained by the Judicial Greffier or the States of Jersey, for the registration of such order, grant or decision and the provisions of this Law shall apply in relation to such an application as if it were an application for the registration of a patent.

-- (2) The word "patent" where used in paragraph (1) shall not include a European patent (U.K.). - (3) Where a European patent (U.K.) has been registered and where such patent is amended in accordance with the European Patent Convention, and the amendment has been treated by the proper authority in the United Kingdom for the purposes of Parts I and III of the Patent Act 1977 of the United Kingdom as if it had been made under that Act, the person in whose name the patent is registered may apply to the Judicial Greffier in such manner as may be prescribed by rules of court for the registration of such amendment and the provisions of this Law shall apply in relation to such an application as if it were an application for the registration of a patent.
-8 - (4) Where a European patent (U.K.) has been registered and where - (a) under the European Patent Convention or the Patents Act 1977 of the United Kingdom it has been restored after ceasing to remain in force in the United Kingdom; and - (b) the restoration has effect or is treated as having effect under the Patents Act 1977, the person in whose name the patent is registered may apply to the Judicial Greffier in such manner as may be prescribed by rules of court for the registration of the restoration and the provisions of this Law shall apply in relation to such application as if it were an application for the registration of a patent.
-9
+- (2) The word "patent" where used in paragraph (1) shall not include a European patent (U.K.). - (3) Where a European patent (U.K.) has been registered and where such patent is amended in accordance with the European Patent Convention, and the amendment has been treated by the proper authority in the United Kingdom for the purposes of Parts I and III of the Patent Act 1977 of the United Kingdom as if it had been made under that Act, the person in whose name the patent is registered may apply to the Judicial Greffier in such manner as the Judicial Greffier may from time to time specify by publishing a notice, or providing an online form, on a website maintained by the Judicial Greffier or the States of Jersey, for the registration of such amendment and the provisions of this Law shall apply in relation to such an application as if it were an application for the registration of a patent. - (4) Where a European patent (U.K.) has been registered and where - (a) under the European Patent Convention or the Patents Act 1977 of the United Kingdom it has been restored after ceasing to remain in force in the United Kingdom; and - (b) the restoration has effect or is treated as having effect under the Patents Act 1977, the person in whose name the patent is registered may apply to the Judicial Greffier in such manner as the Judicial Greffier may from time to time specify by publishing a notice, or providing an online form, on a website maintained by the Judicial Greffier or the States of Jersey, for the registration of the restoration and the provisions of this Law shall apply in relation to such application as if it were an application for the registration of a patent.